 In a sense, maybe.
-But it is perhaps better described as a method of mobile payment on a whole new level of it’s own.
+But it is perhaps better described as a method of mobile payment on a whole new level of its own.
 While mobile wallet applications have been around for some time already, the features that Apple Pay is offering makes it a step above the rest.

-One key element to the common belief that this Tap-to-Pay method will now be a widely accepted practice, is the fact that Apple not only manufacturers their devices, but also creates and controls the operating system behind them.
+One key ElementElement to the common belief that this Tap-to-Pay method will now be a widely accepted practice is the fact that Apple not only manufacturers their devices, but also creates and controls the operating system behind them.
 This means that wireless companies cannot “block” users from using Apple Pay.
 There are many other products that have faced this difficulty when trying to use the existing technology available through Google.

-Where will Apple Pay it be accepted?
+Where will Apple Pay it to be accepted?

-Apple announced that Apple Pay will start in the U.S. with Visa, American Express®, and Mastercard, as well as with several large banks like Capital One, Bank of America, Citi, Chase and Wells Fargo, when it is released next month.
-They also stated that the new system will work at more than 200,000 merchants across the country.
+Apple announced that Apple Pay would start in the U.S. with Visa, American Express®, and Mastercard, as well as with several large banks like Capital One, Bank of America, Citi, Chase and Wells Fargo, when it is released next month.
+They also stated that the new system would work at more than 200,000 merchants across the country.
 Some of these retailers include big names like Disney, Bloomingdales, Groupon, Subway, Target, McDonald’s, Whole Foods, Macy’s, and Walgreens.

 Apple will also be working diligently on getting more retailers to accept this new method of secure payment.
-The challenge initially will be to get the retailers to agree to installing the equipment needed to receive the secure transactions.
+The challenge initially will be to get the retailers to agree to install the equipment needed to receive the secure transactions.
 Apple is offering many incentives to retailers, including free terminals, in order to get as many on board as possible.